Search the Health Library

 Research Interests: Cellular biology; Cellular dynamics; Molecular biology; Cancer; Kidney diseases

 Dr. Rong Li is a professor of cell biology and of oncology at the Johns Hopkins University School of Medicine.
-She is also a professor of chemical and biomolecular engineering at the Johns Hopkins Whiting School of Engineering.
+She is also a professor of chemical and biomolecular engineering at the Johns Hopkins Whiting School of Engineering and a member of the Johns Hopkins Kimmel Cancer Center.
 Her research uses microscopy to see how cells work.
 Dr. Li serves as the director of the Center for Cell Dynamics at the Institute for Basic Biomedical Sciences and is a Bloomberg Distinguished Professor.

 Dr. Li and her team are currently investigating how cells consolidate their damaged proteins and prevent them from spreading freely, in order to understand how to better treat diseases such as Alzheimer’s and ALS.